 The impact can be assessed using, for example, the following:

-Researcher’s H-index, Publish or Perish, Scopus and Web of Science
+Researcher’s H-index, Publish or Perish, Scopus and Web of Science.
+More information on h-index.

 You may request your own citation analysis or H-index from the library: firstname.lastname@example.org